dBransky/RelayPythonTool/README.md

 # RelayPythonTool
-python wrapper clas, including open/close functions and a simple open all relays test.
+python wrapper class, including open/close functions and a simple open all relays test.